uvicmakerlab/website/instructions/instructions.md

 ##Post Format

 Select post format: Select either "Gallery" if it's a regular post (you will need at least two images), or "Video" if it's a video post.
+If the images are all different sizes and acting atrociously, make just an "Image" post instead, as it can be fincky and just the worst.

 If a Gallery post, upload the images you're using (at least two) into the "Attached gallerys" section that will pop up.
 This will add your images to the rest of the media selections on the site.